advanced-rest-client/legacyproject-related-requests/README.md

 # legacyproject-related-requests

-Computes a list of requests related to a (legacy) project
+Computes a list of requests related to a (legacy) project.
+It is an internal ARC component to read request data.

 ## Example:

 ```html
 <legacyproject-related-requests></legacyproject-related-requests>
 ```

-## API components

-This components is a part of [API components ecosystem](https://elements.advancedrestclient.com/)

 ## Usage